Geranium ‘Rozanne’ is a variety with one huge advantage: it’s a perennial. It resists freezing while maintaining

-This perennial is among the most abundant flower-bearing geraniums, and more than anything it is among those that bloom over the longest period, since the blooming extends from May up to the first fall frost spells.
+This perennial is among the most abundant flower-bearing geraniums.
+More than anything, it is among those that bloom over the longest period.
+Indeed, the blooming extends from May up to the first fall frost spells.
 It can withstand summer heat.

 Care, heat resistance and water needs are identical to those of Sunpatiens, another great sun-loving flower.

 In a flower bed and also along edges and in rocky ground, geranium Rozanne can serve as excellent ground cover and beautiful garden box items.

 History of Geranium Rozanne